 You may apply to the District Council requesting us to waive the requirement of a licence, but there are no circumstances currently where we would consider a licence inappropriate.

-The current fee for applying for a licence is £1,925.00.
 All fees must be paid at the time an application is made.

 Am I eligible?